vjekoart/retrovizor/Readme.md

 ### Roadmap stuff (not part of the first version)

+* Prioritise for Filthy Fingers (focus on performance)
+    * Precompose some web components during the build: for marked, logicless components, create full HTML/CSS on the server-side so TTI is as small as possible (like navigation and title components)
 * Website functionalities
     * Add support for linkable headings
     * Add support for "Table of contents" on text pages